pelican-plugins/seo/Readme.md

-# Pelican SEO, a Pelican plugin
+# Ave SEO !, a Pelican plugin